LLM-Based Multi-Agent Blackboard System for Information Discovery in Data Science: Introduction

-While the blackboard architecture can be applied broadly within multi-agent frameworks, its application to data science with data discovery is particularly compelling and underexplored.
-As shown in Figure~\ref{fig:overview}, the data lake can be partitioned into smaller clusters, e.g., based on similarity, homogeneity, or any criteria that facilitate efficient handling, each assigned to a subordinate agent responsible for understanding and processing that subset.
-The main agent, which is tasked with solving the given problem, posts requests on the blackboard specifying the data or general information required.
+While the blackboard architecture can be applied broadly within multi-agent systems, its application to data science with data discovery is particularly compelling and underexplored.
+As shown in Figure~\ref{fig:overview}, the data lake can be partitioned into smaller clusters, e.g., based on similarity, homogeneity, or any criteria facilitating efficient handling, each assigned to a subordinate agent responsible for understanding and processing that subset.
+The main agent, which is tasked with solving the problem, posts requests on the blackboard specifying the data or general information required.
 Subordinate agents with the relevant knowledge or capability then autonomously volunteer to respond.
 This design ensures that each sub-agent manages only a subset of files or web-based information, enhancing scalability compared to approaches that require all data to be loaded into the main agent's prompt.
-Importantly, the main agent does not need prior knowledge of sub agents knowledge or capability to solve the task, simplifying coordination and improving flexibility in large-scale data lake environments.
-Here, the main agent's role is primarily to describe the information it requires and define tasks for the sub agents, without directly managing or assigning tasks to them.
+Importantly, the main agent does not need prior knowledge of sub agents knowledge or capability, simplifying coordination and improving flexibility in large-scale data lakes.
+Here, the main agent's role is primarily to describe the information it requires and define tasks for sub agents, without directly managing or assigning it to them.